Get Started

 Follow the ClojureCUDA getting started guide for the links for the GPU platform that you use and more detailed info.

 macOS doesn’t support CUDA 11 and higher (and Apple hasn’t shipped Nvidia GPUs since 2014 anyway).
-You’ll have to exclude CUDA dependency in your build script (see the the Hello World project).

 Where to Go Next